tfedorov/GradleDependencies/README.md

     |  /                                           /.
     \_/___________________________________________/.

-Action 1: I Take from the 'Science Library'  a book 'Machine Learning Yearning'. by Andrew Ng Action 2: I take from the 'Software Library'  a book 'Machine Learning Yearning'. by Andrew Ng
+Action 1: I take from the 'Science Library'   a book 'Programming in Scala Fifth Edition 5st edition.' by Martin Odersky (v2) Action 2: I take from the 'Software Library'  a book 'Programming in Scala Fifth Edition 5st edition.' by Martin Odersky (v2)

 The application is over...

 ```

 Do it at 2 ways minimum.